kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Test CALL
 * DONE Relook at variable use.
 Setup a VARIABLE word which puts the address on the stack and allows the ! and @ words to access them.
 Now with SCRATCH to emulate via uwords
 * DONE my malloc is failing on free.
 Not doing as the other malloc is fine.
+* DONE Rewrite push code to see if that removes the crashing issue
+* DONE Added stack checkpoint macros

 * TODO Add a print using ptr on stack: TYPE ( addr c - )
 * TODO LIST and FORGET might be broken